If you’re taking your pet with you when you relocate to Australia, the paperwork involved can seem daunting, to say the least.

 11. Get your pet treated for parasites

 Your pets need to be treated against parasitic worms such as tapeworm.
 Once again, timings are crucial.
 Your pet will need 2 treatments.
 They’ll need to be at least 14 days apart, but no more than 45 days before move day.
 But the second treatment needs to be within 5 days of move day.
-So use a calendar, talk to your vet to arrange the appointments, and work backwards from moving day.
+So use a calendar, talk to your vet to arrange the appointments, and work backward from moving day.

 Your pet also needs to be treated for external parasites like ticks and fleas.
 And again, this has to be done by your vet at least 21 days before moving day.